acsone/alfodoo/doc/guides/install.rst

 The Alfodoo framework requires the following:

-* The Odoo **cmis** addon: The Odoo  cmis addon provides the bases for Odoo modules implementing different integration scenario with a CMIS server.
-It allows you to configure a CMIS backend in Odoo and provides mixins models to inherit to add to Odoo objects the abilities to be linked/stored into a CMIS Backend.
+* The Odoo **cmis** addon: The Odoo *cmis* addon provides the minimal foundation for Odoo modules implementing different integration scenario with a CMIS server.
+It allows you to configure a CMIS backend.
-  At the time of writing *Alfodoo* only supports the branch *9.0-cmis-enhanced* available into the `fork of ACSONE`_ of the OCA's `connector-cmis`_ repository and currently under `review`_.
+  At the time of writing *Alfodoo* only supports the branch *9.0-cmis-from-8.0* available into the `fork of ACSONE`_ of the OCA's `connector-cmis`_ repository and currently under `review`_.
 * `cmislib`_  the Apache Chemistry CMIS client library for Python: To be compliant